danis101/RP-Beta/README.md

 - **Image generation** through an OpenAI-compatible image bridge, with prompt refinement and image regeneration.
 - **Web search** through SearXNG and model tool calls.
 - **Conversation summaries and editable long-term memory.**
-- **Multiple user accounts**, created and managed by an administrator.
+- **Multiple user accounts**, created and managed by an administrator, with per-user settings isolation.
+- **Session management** — password changes and admin resets invalidate active sessions; per-account session versioning keeps tokens scoped.
-- **Server-backed settings and content**, with WebSocket change notifications and conflict handling under development.
+- **Server-backed settings and content**, with WebSocket change notifications.
-- **Blob storage** for new portraits, avatars, attachments, and generated images.
+- **Blob storage** for new portraits, avatars, attachments, and generated images, with garbage collection that protects freshly uploaded files.
 Legacy inline images remain supported.
+- **Integration proxy** for model, search, and image services — authenticated, allowlist-scoped, and timeout-bounded.
 - **English and Polish UI.**

 ## How it runs